Baryons and baryoniums in the perspective of QCD sum rules: Baryoniums

 The $\Omega$-$\bar{\Omega}$ spectrum was analyzed in Ref.~\cite{Wan:2025zau}, where the $0^{-+}$ and $1^{--}$ configurations were found to be sub-threshold, indicative of bound states.
 On the other hand, the $0^{++}$ and $1^{++}$ configurations exhibit masses exceeding the respective baryon-antibaryon thresholds, which is characteristic of resonance states.

 A distinct class of baryonium consists of non-conjugate baryon-antibaryon pairs, such as the proton-antihyperon ($p$-$\bar{\Lambda}$) system, which expands the landscape of potential exotic states.
 The existence of such configurations is substantiated by the observation of the $X(2075)$ and $X(2085)$ resonances in the $p\bar{\Lambda}$ final state~\cite{BES:2004fgd, BESIII:2023kgz}.
-Possible baryoniums configuration has been discussed in Ref.~\cite{Zhang:2024ulk}.
+Possible baryonium configurations have been discussed in Ref.~\cite{Zhang:2024ulk}.
 The authors predicted the possible existence of six $ p \bar{\Lambda}$ and $p \bar{\Sigma}$ molecular states with quantum numbers $J^P=0^{-}, 0^{+}, 1^{-}$, where the values of these states are summarized in Table~\ref{table:mass_baryonium}.
 Moreover, the authors found the $X(2075)$ lies in the vicinity of $1^{-} p \bar{\Lambda}$ and $p \bar{\Sigma}$ molecular states, which suggested $X(2075)$ may yield large components of $p \bar{\Lambda}$ and $p \bar{\Sigma}$.

 Despite extensive theoretical investigations, the existence of light baryonium states remains inconclusive to date.
 Light baryonium states are generally expected to lie near the 2 GeV energy region, where strong mixing between conventional and exotic hadrons complicates their identification.
 Due to their relatively low masses and typically narrow decay widths, such states are difficult to observe directly in experiments.
 Nevertheless, with ongoing advances in experimental techniques and the accumulation of high-precision data, future discoveries and studies of light baryonium states remain promising.